vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2021/vf2021report.md

 2. Limited number of developers who undertake contracted development.
 3. Almost only one company places orders for contracted development.

 To address #1 above, it is necessary to secure a variety of revenues other than contracted development.
 For example, business income from Vivliostyle Pub.
-We should also seriously consider expanding the amount of donations we receive, which we have done little to promote since the creation of the [sponsor solicitation page] in the third period.
+We should also seriously consider expanding the amount of donations we receive, which we have done little to promote since the creation of the [sponsor solicitation page] in the 3rd fiscal year.

 To address #2 above, as discussed in the previous section, "Statement of Net Assets Increase/Decrease for FY2021", we were able to secure a trustee other than Representative Murakami this fiscal year, but the key will be whether we can continue to secure a trustee in the next fiscal year.
 For example, we should consider asking committers to contracted development.
 In addition, it will be important to make efforts to increase the number of committers for the entire product in order to reduce the burden on individual committers.